jarvishou829/SUPS/README.md

 Since BEV images are especially helpful in perception and decision making when operating automatic parking, besides the original camera frames(in ROS bags), we provide 5k+ BEV images and segmentation ground truth projected by the inverse perspective mapping(IPM) method.

 ## Data organization
+The link in `data_access.txt` contains configs and dataset files as listed below.
 ```
 SUPS
 |  README.md